How to manage your paid subscriptions

 Often, subscription companies give you an option to pay monthly, annually, or anywhere in between.

 However, paying monthly often costs more, meaning those who can’t afford the annual lump sum end up paying more overall.

 It’s uncommon for modern subscription services to charge you a cancellation fee, but some still exist.

-Utility services, gym memberships and insurance premiums are often the main culprits of exit fees.
+Utility services, gym memberships and insurance premiums are often the main culprits.
 It’s not all bad news though as some traditional companies are breaking the status quo and removing exit fees.

 Read the cancellation policy before signing any contract to avoid any unexpected fees.